bashup/doco/doco.md

 # Abort if more than one given filename exists
 check_multi() {
+   # shellcheck disable=SC2012,SC2068  # we're using wc and glob expansion is intentional
    (("$(ls ${@:2} 2>/dev/null | wc -l)" < 2)) || loco_error "Multiple $1 files in $LOCO_ROOT"
 }
 ```